 - 1 teaspoon salt

-After the 2 hours, lightly dust your countertop with flour.
+- After the 2 hours, lightly dust your countertop with flour.
 Press the dough down with your fingers then start pulling up the sides and pressing into the center.
 You may need to add more flour as this can be a loose dough.
 Keep pulling up the sides and pressing into the center then flip the dough over.
 The top should be smooth.
 Dust with more flour and set the dough onto a piece of parchment paper.
 Score the dough with a knife.